 Unfortunately, a missing tooth can do much more than just disrupt your appearance.
 A missing tooth can result in chronic headaches, as your opposing teeth do not have anything to bite down onto.
 That tooth will start to over-erupt, damaging the gums and causing pain.
 This will then cause stress to your TemporoMandibular joint over time, giving you a never-ending headache.

 It is obvious that a missing tooth is bound to affect how you choose your food and speak aloud.
 It is extremely difficult to properly break down food when you are missing teeth.
 While one might be a bit of an inconvenience, chewing or speaking while missing several teeth will negatively impact your digestion as well as your confidence when speaking in front of others.

 This consequence is specific to the location of your missing tooth.
 If you are missing teeth at the upper back area of your jaw, then it can affect the sinus cavity, causing it to expand.
 A missing tooth here will also encourage your jaw bone to erode.

 While the effectiveness of how you clean the surface of your teeth will not change necessarily, the shifting that occurs can make it harder to reach certain teeth.
-Being unable to clean your teeth will lead to plaque build-up, staining and possibly tooth decay.
+Being unable to clean your teeth will lead to plaque build-up, staining, and possibly tooth decay.

-At Anabella Dental, we committed to providing a clean and comfortable environment for our patients.
+At Anabella Dental, we are committed to providing a clean and comfortable environment for our patients.
 Located in Kitchener, Ontario, our clinic specializes in professional cosmetic dentistry, providing services like Invisalign fittings, dental implants, porcelain veneers, sedation dentistry, wisdom teeth removal, teeth whitening, and more.
 Be sure to contact us today to book an appointment for new and existing patients.